-12. Beginning January 1, 2018, components on driver engines and compressors shall comply with the leak detection and repair requirements specified in 17 CCR 95669 (as outlined in conditions 12 through 18); except for the rod packing component subject to 17 95668(c)(4)(B), which is outlined below:
+8. Beginning January 1, 2018, components on driver engines and compressors that use a wet seal or a dry seal shall comply with the leak detection and repair requirements specified in 17 CCR section 95669 (as outlined in conditions 13 through 19).
+[17 CCR 95668 (d)(3)]

-The compressor rod packing or seal emission flow rate through the rod packing or seal vent stack shall be measured annually by direct measurement (high volume sampling, bagging, calibrated flow measuring instrument) while the compressor is running at normal operating temperature using one of the following methods:
+Additionally, the compressor wet seal shall be measured annually by direct measurement (high volume sampling, bagging, calibrated flow measuring instrument) while the compressor is running at normal operating temperature in order to determine the wet seal emission flow rate using one of the following methods:

-a.
-Vent stacks shall be equipped with a meter or instrumentation to measure the rod packing or seal emissions flow rate; or,

-- b.
-Vent stacks shall be equipped with a clearly identified access port installed at a height of no more than six (6) feet above ground level or a permanent support surface for making individual or combined rod packing or seal emission flow rate measurements. - c.
+- a.
+Vent stacks shall be equipped with a meter or instrumentation to measure the wet seal emissions flow rate; or, - b.
+Vent stacks shall be equipped with a clearly identified access port installed at a height of no more than six (6) feet above ground level or a permanent support surface for making wet seal emission flow rate measurements. - c.
 If the measurement is not obtained because the compressor is not operating for the scheduled test date and the remainder of the inspection period, then testing shall be conducted within 7 calendar days of resumed operation.
 The owner or operator shall maintain, and make available upon request by the ARB Executive Officer, a copy of operating records that document the compressor hours of operation and run dates in order to demonstrate compliance with this requirement.